When can I submit an application for the Property Tax Postponement (PTP) Program?

 How will county tax collectors know which property owners have submitted PTP applications and whether they are approved?

-County tax collectors will be notified in advance of payment being issued by the State Controller on behalf of approved claimants.
+The State Controller will notify county tax collectors in advance of payment on behalf of approved PTP claimants.

 What happens if I pay my property taxes before my PTP application is approved?
 What if my lender makes a duplicate payment?

-If the county tax collector receives payment from a PTP applicant or PTP applicant’s lender before the PTP application is approved and SCO then makes a payment, the duplicate property tax payment will be refunded to the PTP Program and applied to the your PTP account balance.
-If a PTP applicant or PTP applicant’s lender makes a payment to the county tax collector after a PTP payment has been received from SCO, the duplicate payment will be refunded to whomever made the payment (applicant or applicant’s lender).
-The property owner is responsible for paying the county all amounts due.
-SCO is not responsible for any fees, interest, or penalties the county may assess as a result of late payments while a PTP application is pending with SCO.
+If the county tax collector receives payment from a PTP applicant or PTP applicant’s lender before the PTP application is approved and the State Controller makes a payment, the duplicate property tax payment will be refunded to the PTP Program and applied to the PTP account balance.
+If a PTP applicant or PTP applicant’s lender makes a payment to the county tax collector after a PTP payment has been received from the State Controller, the duplicate payment will be refunded to the payor.
+The property owner is responsible for paying their property taxes to the county by the due date.
+The State Controller is not responsible for any fees, interest, or penalties the county may assess as a result of late payments while a PTP application is pending.

-Do mobilehomes or manufactured homes qualify for this program?
-If the home is on a permanent foundation and is not separately taxed, can it qualify for this program?
+Are mobilehomes, modular homes, or manufactured homes eligible for this program?
+If the manufactured, mobile, or modular home is on a permanent foundation and is not separately taxed, can it qualify for this program?

-No. The revised California law does not allow PTP for any kind of mobile or manufactured home, whether or not it is affixed to land.
+No. California law does not allow PTP for any kind of mobile, modular, or manufactured home, whether or not it is affixed to land.

-Do floating homes and houseboats qualify for this program?
+Are floating homes and houseboats eligible for this program?

-No. The revised California law does not allow PTP for floating homes or houseboats.
+No. California law does not allow PTP for floating homes or houseboats.

-I was previously in the program and met the 20 percent equity requirement.
-Will I qualify for the new program?
+I was previously in the program and met all the requirements.
+Do I automatically retain my qualification for the program each year?

 Will a refinance, reverse mortgage, or home equity loan affect eligibility?